ACCESS-NRI/MED-Portal/docs/editing.md

 At this point could you:
 - [ ] Make a tagged release of your software, and list the version tag of the archived version here.
 - [ ] Archive the reviewed software in Zenodo or a similar service (e.g., figshare, an institutional repository)
 - [ ] Check the archival deposit (e.g., in Zenodo) has the correct metadata.
-This includes the title (should match the paper title) and author list (make sure the list is correct and people who only made a small fix are not on it).
+This includes the title (should match the model title) and author list (make sure the list is correct and people who only made a small fix are not on it).
 You may also add the authors' ORCID.
 - [ ] Please list the DOI of the archived version here.

 I can then move forward with accepting the submission.